 Assay Conduct this procedure without exposure to daylight, using light-resistant vessels.
 Weigh accurately a quantity of 0.1% Reserpine Powder, equivalent to about 0.5 mg of reserpine (C33H40N2O9), disperse in 12 mL of water, add exactly 10 mL of the internal standard solution and 10 mL of acetonitrile, and dissolve by warming at 50°C for 15 minutes, then add water to make 50 mL, and use this solution as the sample solution.
-Separately, weigh accurately about 10 mg of Reserpine Reference Standard, previously dried at 60°C in vacuum for 3 hours, dissolve in acetonitrile to make exactly 100 mL.
+Separately, weigh accurately about 10 mg of Reserpine RS, previously dried at 60°C in vacuum for 3 hours, dissolve in acetonitrile to make exactly 100 mL.
 Pipet 5 mL of this solution, add exactly 10 mL of the internal standard solution, 5 mL of acetonitrile and water to make 50 mL, and use this solution as the standard solution.
-Proceed with the sample solution and standard solution as directed in the Assay under Reserpine.
+Then, proceed as directed in the Assay under Reserpine.

-Amount (mg) of reservine $(C{33}H{40}N_2O_9)$ = $W_S \times (Q_T/Q_S) \times (1/20)$
+Amount (mg) of reserpine $(C{33}H{40}N_2O_9)$ = $M_S \times Q_T/Q_S \times 1/20$